adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 17/9/20

+* Started reading a NEURips 2018 tutorial on [adversarial robustness](https://adversarial-ml-tutorial.org/introduction/).
+It is so good.

 ## 16/9/20

 * NA